vlsi/vlsi-release-plugins/plugins/checksum-dependency-plugin/README.md

 Changelog
 ---------
+v1.31.0
+* Added `pgpMinLoggableTimeout` (default 4 seconds) to reduce the verbosity of the plugin

 v1.30.0
 * Show PGP signature resolution time (#21)
 * Automatically disable checksum verification when `dependencyUpdates` task is present on the task execution graph (#20)